andrew-johnson-4/lsts-tutorial/src/tutorial/blocks.md

 Blocks group one or more statements together into a logical unit.
-The existence of block statements is to some extent an artifact of the development teams familiarity to programming languages and unfamiliarity with traditional proof assistants.
+The existence of block statements is to some extent an artifact of the development team's familiarity to programming languages and unfamiliarity with traditional proof assistants.
 All block statements exist to create quantified proofs of properties in a style familiar to programmers.